Submission Manager is an online system for accepting and managing submissions to a literary magazine. It is a web-based front end to a mySQL database.

 Step 1: Database Connection

-Submission Manager needs to be told how to connect to your MySQL database server.
-You will be asked for your MySQL host name, MySQL username, and MySQL password.
+Submission Manager needs to be told how to connect to your mySQL database server.
+You will be asked for your mySQL host name, username, and password.

 Step 2: Database Name